 The application should include:

-• Short document (not more than 2 sides of A4) entitled ‘Importance of this placement at PHE to my training and future career’.
+- Short document (not more than 2 sides of A4) entitled ‘Importance of this placement at UKHSA to my training and future career’.

 N.B.
 Applications missing any of the above items will not be considered.

-The applicants should identify a mentor and can contact email@example.com to discuss, if they are not already in touch with an appropriate PHE based mentor.
+The applicants should identify a mentor and can contact email@example.com to discuss, if they are not already in touch with an appropriate UKHSA based mentor.

-Applications should be received by the 30th April 2021 Successful candidates will be informed by 31st May 2021 with a view to starting in the autumn of 2021.
+Applications should be received by the 26th April 2024 Successful candidates will be informed by end of May 2024 with a view to starting in the autumn of 2024.